solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

     func start run
     ```

 - Open a browser window to the following.
-You should see a list of databases load
+A list of databases should load:

     ```text
     http://localhost:7071/api/AddCustomerFunction